 Fortunately, the Stanley still had a pulse.
 It was purchased back from Famous Players in March 1997, and re-opened under the Artistic Direction of Bill Millerd’s Arts Club Theatre Company production of SWING in October, 1998.
 If you look in the new lobby you will find an endless list of South Granville merchants who participated in its revival.
 The neighbourhood wanted its soul back… we are happy to report she is alive and well.

-The Arts Club Theatre Company presents Boeing-Boeing at the Stanley Industrial Alliance Stage from January 24 to February 24, more
+The Arts Club Theatre Company presents Other Desert Cities at the Stanley Industrial Alliance Stage from September 19th to more

 Originally posted by the Arts Club Theatre Company, September 18, 2013 From the Desk of Bill Millerd Other Desert Cities more